harlan-zw/nuxt-delay-hydration/README.md

 <br>
 When you load in a heavy component synchronously, the javascript will be bundled in with the main application payload.

-This will decrease all of your perfomance metrics.
-It's recommend you use async imports for these components.
+This will decrease all of your performance metrics.
+It's recommended you use async imports for these components.

 [Analyze](https://nuxtjs.org/docs/2.x/configuration-glossary/configuration-build#analyze) your components and load the big ones async.
-If you're using nuxt/components, you can easily prefix them with `Lazy` to do so, otherwise you can use the following syntax.
+If you're using nuxt/components, you can easily prefix them with `Lazy` to do so, otherwise, you can use the following syntax.

 ```js
 <script>